MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 ## Microtransaction Types

-Microtransactions come in many types, and a successful microtransaction strategy is likely to deploy many, here are the most common and how to use them effectively.
+Microtransactions come in many types, and a successful microtransaction strategy is likely to deploy many.
+Here are the most common and how to use them effectively.

 - **Cosmetics**.
 These are some of the most common microtransactions, especially in-games with primarily western audiences.
 Cosmetics derive their value from players’ motivation to self-express and socially signal to other players.
 While self-expression certainly still has value in single player games, the number of players willing to pay for it will be smaller than in-games where other players can see that customization.
 Also remember that aesthetic preference is highly personal.
 There is no such thing as a universally appealing cosmetic item.
 To use cosmetics successfully you must offer a wide range of options.
 This can be mitigated by presenting cosmetics as collections and offering bonuses for completing them, but if you plan to leverage cosmetics extensively make sure your pipeline is ready to create many assets.